-This analogy highlights the concept of 'creating space.'
-This is important to us because historically CDEM has been seen as something someone else does; a workforce separate and apart from communities.
-'Creating space' means making sure there is opportunity for communities, emergency services, government agencies and emergency management to work collectively in our common goal to create a resilient Bay of Plenty.
+This analogy highlights the concept of creating space.
+This is important to us because historically the CDEM sector has been seen as something someone else does; a workforce separate and apart from communities.
+Creating space means making sure there are opportunities for communities, emergency services, government agencies and emergency management to work collectively towards our common goal: to create a resilient Bay of Plenty.